 Changes in Nokia Corporation's own shares

-Espoo, Finland – A total of 258 565 Nokia shares (NOKIA) held by the company were today transferred without consideration to participants of Nokia's equity-based incentive plans in accordance with the rules of the plans.
-The transfer is based on the resolution of the Board of Directors to issue shares held by the company to settle its commitments to participants of the plans as announced on February 4, 2021.
+Espoo, Finland – A total of 40 400 Nokia shares (NOKIA) held by the company were today transferred without consideration to a participant of Nokia's equity-based incentive plan in accordance with the rules of the plan.
+The transfer is based on the resolution of the Board of Directors to issue shares held by the company to settle its commitments to participants of the incentive plans as announced on February 3, 2022.

 About Nokia